Skip to main content

 Packaging and Delivery Experience

-Blue Apron: Blue Apron uses an insulated box with a gel-ice liner and color-coded bags per recipe.
-The packaging skews premium, thick recipe cards, well-printed ingredient labels, and proteins in vacuum-sealed portions.
-Blue Apron has made commitments to reduce plastic and now ships some items without individual portion bags.
+Blue Apron: Blue Apron uses an insulated box with a gel-ice liner and color-coded bags per recipe, and the packaging skews more premium than EveryPlate's: thick recipe cards, well-printed ingredient labels, and proteins in vacuum-sealed portions.
+Blue Apron has committed to reducing plastic and now ships some items without individual portion bags.
 The box handles 24-hour unattended delivery in most climates.
+Choose Blue Apron over EveryPlate here if you want the sturdier, more polished unboxing, though EveryPlate's lighter box is a deliberate trade to keep prices low.

-EveryPlate: EveryPlate ships in a thinner insulated box than HelloFresh, this is a deliberate cost-cutting measure that keeps per-meal prices low.
+EveryPlate: EveryPlate ships in a thinner insulated box than Blue Apron, a deliberate cost-cutting measure that keeps per-meal prices at their market-low level.
 The gel ice is typically sufficient for 24-hour delivery, though tighter temperature windows may apply in summer.
-Ingredient bags are labeled and grouped by recipe.
-The packaging is functional but sparse; recipe cards are standard size with fewer photos than premium competitors.
+Ingredient bags are labeled and grouped by recipe, and recipe cards are standard size with fewer photos than Blue Apron's premium inserts.
+Choose EveryPlate over Blue Apron if you would rather the packaging budget go toward a lower price than toward a heavier box and glossier cards.

 Packaging: roughly even.
 Blue Apron: Premium presentation, improving on plastic reduction.
 Cold chain is reliable; packaging reflects the higher price point.
 EveryPlate: Budget-appropriate, thinner liner and fewer extras keep costs down.
 Adequate for most climates but less buffer than premium brands.